Dishwasher Drain Smells Bad? How to Fix It (2026)

 Why does my dishwasher smell like sewage even though it’s clean?

 A sewage smell after cleaning usually means the drain hose lacks a high loop, allowing sewer gas to backflow into the dishwasher.
 Open the cabinet under the sink and check.
 The drain hose should loop up near the countertop before going down to the disposal or drain connection.
-If it runs straight across, that is the problem.
+If it runs straight across, that’s the problem.

 Why does my kitchen sink smell when I run the dishwasher?